Princes street retail park officially open for business

-The new Princes Street Retail Park was officially opened at a ribbon cutting
+The new Princes Street Retail Park was officially opened at a

 The opening of Princes Street Retail Park marks the completion of the first stage of the Spirit of Sittingbourne regeneration programme.
 Attention now turns to construction of the leisure quarter, recently named Bourne Place, with work starting at the end of the summer on the Light cinema, Travelodge and restaurants including Pizza Express and Nando’s.